Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 Done!

 3) Make the VR Hud preview of VRCLens render infront of everything (Prevent occlusion)
-- Want the VRCLens preview to stop being occluded by anything wandering infront of it?
+- Want the VRCLens HUD preview to stop being occluded by anything wandering infront of it?
 -- Navigate to the file; "Assets/Hirabiki/VRCLens/Resource/DepthOfFieldMeshPreview.shader"
 -- Open this file in any text editor
 -- Find the following section in the shader (Around Line 106);